alyssah1/React-portfolio/README.md

 You will also see any lint errors in the console.

 # Description
-This is my most current portfolio which includes six of my projects, information about myself, a contact page, github link, linkedin link and my resume.
+This is my current portfolio which includes six of my projects, information about myself, a contact page, github link, linkedin link and my resume.
 My portfolio was built with React.js, Bootstrap, CSS and HTML.

 ![screenshot](./images/image.png)